Selling at a loss for tax purposes: a strategy to consider

 image of two person talking

-This tax strategy consists of realizing a capital loss by selling a non-registered investment at a value below its acquisition cost: stocks, bonds, mutual funds or exchange-traded funds that have experienced a sharp decline during the year.
+Tax-loss selling, often referred to as tax-loss harvesting, is a strategy aimed at minimizing or cancelling out capital gains.
+It consists of realizing a capital loss by selling a non-registered investment at a value below its purchase price.
+These investments can include stocks, bonds, mutual funds or ETFs that have declined in value throughout the year.

 When capital losses are realized, they can be deducted from the capital gains generated in the same taxation year, thereby reducing the taxpayer's tax burden.

-This strategy is available to investors who wish to reduce their capital gains tax liability by disposing of investments that have accumulated losses by year-end.
+This strategy is available to investors looking to decrease their capital gains tax liability by disposing of investments that have incurred losses by the year’s end.

-It is important to carefully review your portfolio to identify investments that have generated losses that could be offset by capital gains realized in the same year.
+Financial advisors can review investment portfolios along with a tax specialist to help identify those that have generated losses which could be offset by capital gains realized in the same tax year.

-The ITA also states the “superficial loss" rule, also known as the "30-day rule."
-This rule prevents an investor or their affiliated persons from deducting a capital loss realized as a result of the sale of a security when the same security is repurchased within 30 days before or after the sale[1].
+• The ITA also includes the “superficial loss" rule, also known as the "30-day rule."
+This rule prevents an investor or their affiliated persons from deducting a capital loss realized as a result of the sale of a security when the same security is repurchased within 30 days before or after the sale [1].

 January